Zelenskyy: Mines left by retreating Russian troops keep Kyiv unsafe - NewsBreak

 Among then was Tamila Mazurenko, who said she fled Mariupol on Monday and made it to Berdyansk the same night.
 Mazurenko said she waited for a bus until Friday, spending one night sleeping in a field.

 “I have only one question: Why?” she said of her city’s ordeal.
 “We only lived as normal people.
 And our normal life was destroyed.
 And we lost everything.
-I don’t have any job, I can’t find my son.”Ex-Putin advisor: ‘If he cannot be stopped in Ukraine, he will go further’
+I don’t have any job, I can’t find my son.”Talks resume as Ukraine denies hitting depot on Russian soil

 Mariupol, which was surrounded by Russian forces a month ago, has been the scene of some of the war’s worst attacks, including on a maternity hospital and a theater sheltering civilians.
 Around 100,000 people are believed to remain in the city, down from a prewar population of 430,000, and facing dire shortages of water, food, fuel and medicine.